brunsviga13rk/thesis/src/modelling.typ

 === Indirect light

+So far the baked diffuse component contains no information about occlusion or shadows cast by other parts of the machine.
+Blender is able to bake information about direct and indirect illumination right into the texture itself.
+This would allow complex illumination for the machine without additional computational costs later on since the lightning is rendered statically into the texture itself.
+To further improve the quality of the baked illumination the same environment light can be used for baking as is used later for rendering the model in the emulation software.
+Unfortunately baking shadows into the model has a drawback.
+Statically baked shadows won't move when the casting object is moved.
+This will later result in dark patches where the shadow is baked but no shadow should be.
+This behavior can be seen in @picture:shadow-baking.

 #figure(
   image("res/shadow_baking.png", width: 50%),
   caption: [Baked shadow remains in place when moving the casting mesh.], ) <picture:shadow-baking>

+In the example image the shadow of a lever as been baked into the diffuse texture.
+When rotating the lever the shadow stays put.
+This effect is too noticeable in order to stay like that.
+A possible workaround would be to only bake the shadows cast by object that are later going to be static as well, result in incoherent illumination.
+The added effort of manually tweaking the casting of shadows during the baking process or creation of an advanced material capable of disabling shadows depending on the object currently baking is considered, while possible, to great and ultimately not worth the effort.

 === Channel encoding